seldonian-framework/Tutorials/_tutorials/simple_engine_tutorial.md

     <h3>Outline</h3>
     <p>In this tutorial, you will learn how to:
     <ul>
-        <li>Use the Engine to set up a (quasi)-Seldonian machine learning algorithm (QSA).</li>
+        <li>Use the engine to set up a (quasi)-Seldonian machine learning algorithm (QSA).</li>
-        <li>Run the algorithm using the Engine and understand its output.</li>
+        <li>Run the algorithm using the engine and understand its output.</li>
     </ul>
-    Note that due to the choice of confidence bound method used in this tutorial (Student's $t$-test), the algorithms in this tutorial are technically quasi-Seldonian algorithms (QSAs).
+    Note that due to the choice of confidence-bound method used in this tutorial (Student's $t$-test), the algorithms in this tutorial are technically quasi-Seldonian algorithms (QSAs).
 See <a href="{{ "/overview/#algorithm" | relative_url}}">the overview</a> for more details.
     </p>
     <h3> An example Seldonian machine learning problem </h3>
     <p>
-        Consider a simple supervised regression problem with two continous random variables X and Y. Let the goal be to predict the label Y using the single feature X. To solve this problem we can use linear regression with the <i>mean squared error</i> (MSE) as the objective function.
+        Consider a simple supervised regression problem with two continuous random variables X and Y. Let the goal be to predict the label Y using the single feature X. To solve this problem, we can use linear regression with the <i>mean squared error</i> (MSE) as the objective function.
 Recall that the mean squared error of predictions $\hat Y$ is the expected squared difference between the actual value of $Y$ and the prediction $\hat Y$, i.e., $\mathbf{E}[(Y-\hat Y)^2]$.
 We can approximate an optimal solution by minimizing the objective function with respect to the weights of the model, ${\theta}$, which in this case are just the intercept and slope of the line.
     </p>
     <p>
-        Now let's suppose we want to add the following two constraints into the problem:
+        Now, let's suppose we want to add the following two constraints into the problem:
     </p>
     <ol>
         <li>Ensure that the MSE is less than or equal to $2.0$ with a probability of at least $0.9$. </li>